We are proud to announce the new release 7.2.0 of our VideoStreaming plugin.

 Hopefully, our UbikLoadPack plugin for JMeter comes into play to ease the work.

-Provide the manifest URL of your low latency stream to the plugin, and the plugin will do the rest, no need to make a difficult test plan or to use scripting, everything is done internally.
+Provide the manifest URL of your low latency stream to the plugin, the plugin will do the rest.

-All your energy can be put on on tuning your software stacks and architecture.
+Put all your energy on tuning your software stacks and architecture.

 Reporting and Custom Metrics